Guide to Boundary Value Problems for Dirac-Type Operators

 For the boundary contribution we have

 Inserting \eqref{eq:pf2} into \eqref{eq:pf1} we get

 where $\phi:=\Phi|_\dM$ and $\psi:=\Psi|_\dM$.
-Since the left hand side of \eqref{eq:pf3} is symmetric in $\Phi$ and $\Psi$, the right hand side is symmetric as well, hence $A_0$ is formally selfadjoint.
+Since the left-hand side of \eqref{eq:pf3} is symmetric in $\Phi$ and $\Psi$, the right-hand side is symmetric as well, hence $A_0$ is formally self-adjoint.
 This shows that $A_0$ is an adapted boundary operator for $D$.

 In general, $A_0$ does not anticommute with $\sigma_D(\nu^\flat)$ however.
 We will rectify this by adding a suitable zero-order term.
 First, let us compute the anticommutator of $A_0$ and $\sigma_D(\nu^\flat)$: